LaupWing/Conference/docs/README.md

 This also counts for methods.
 If you for example use the `slice` method on a number it will give you an error saying that the `slice` method doesnt exist on the number object.

+### But Typescript can be very hard!
+Typescript can ben very hard to implemend in diffrent situation.
+When you use Typescript with React and you got Higher Order components you got to takes lots of steps to make Typescript work with Higher order components.
+And when that happends people tend to use the `any` type to bypass the errors, but defeats the purpose of Typescript.

 ## Design Principles of Vue 3.0 by Evan You